zchee/golang-wiki/WhyGo.md

+---
+title: Why Go
+---

 Here's why: a list of people/organizations explaining why they use Go.
 This is partly redundant with [GoUsers](GoUsers).
 We also have a specific page dedicated to [Go success stories](SuccessStories).

-## Why Go

 - [Why Devops Engineers Should Know Go](https://akondas.com/blog/Why-DevOps-Engineers-Should-Know-Go) _2020-05-27_
 - [Why We Chose Go](https://tech.trivago.com/2020/03/02/why-we-chose-go/) _2020-03-02_